arangodb/docs/3.8/aql/functions-arangosearch.md

 the search expression the higher the returned number.

 The first argument to any scoring function is always the document emitted by a `FOR` operation over an ArangoSearch View.
+Scoring functions can be used in `SORT` and `RETURN` operations only.

 To sort the result set by relevance, with the more relevant documents coming first, sort in **descending order** by the score (e.g. `SORT BM25(...)
 DESC`).